Coronavirus Distance Learning

 Accessing Distance Learning

 Using Oak Academy for distance learning is simple.
-It is compatible with all devices and our User Guide below shows parents how to get started.
-There is also a link for Oak Academy on each year group's distance learning page that takes you straight to where you need to go.
+It is compatible with all devices and our User Guide below helps parents get started if they're stuck.
+Our hyperlinks for the work we provide do take you straight to where you need to go.

 - Go to your child's year group page found on the menu on the right hand side.

 - Most lessons on the timetable are accessed using Oak Academy.
-Click on the Oak Academy link provided and let your child start their learning.
+Click on the hyperlink provided and let your child start their learning.

-- Some lessons, such as 'PSHE' and 'Creative', do not use Oak Academy.
-Any teacher input and resources that you need for these lessons will be found as links that you can view or download at the bottom of the page.
+- Some lessons do not use Oak Academy.
+Any teacher input and resources that you need for these lessons will be found as links on the document.

 - The children will be able to do all of their learning independently.

 - Visit other year group's pages if you feel that these are more appropriate for your child, even if the learning objective may be different...
 Some work is better than no work.
 Use our 'Individualised Learning' page (on the right hand side) if your child has an EHCP or IEP.

-- At the end of the week, all of the timetables and resources will be moved in to our 'Archive' folder (on the right hand side) before the new ones are uploaded.
+- At the end of the week, the document containing the timetable and links will be moved in to our 'Archive' folder (on the right hand side) before the new one is uploaded.
 This means that parents and children can still return to previous learning if they need to and children can practice work that they have covered before to help them consolidate their learning.

 - Oak Academy activities only ever require your child to write on a notepad or on a piece of paper.
 These activities are also marked with the teacher at the time.
-'PSHE' and 'Creative' activities and worksheets are usually provided where children can save their answers electronically.
+Other activities and worksheets are usually provided where children can save their answers electronically.
 It is also fine to record any of this work on paper or in a notebook.
-Some children brought a distance learning exercise book home from school that they could also continue to use if they wish to.

-The work that we are providing revisits prior learning as well as introducing new learning for the summer term.
+The work that we are providing is likely to be new learning, matching what the children are currently being taught in school.
 Parents though are not expected to be teachers.
 All work will be revisited when the children return to school.

 Reception parents are encouraged to use Tapestry regularly as this is a great online journal.
 Parents can share the learning that their children are doing at home by posting pictures and comments on their Tapestry journal.
 The Reception staff would love to see these and will be able to respond online.
 Click on the link below to log in to Tapestry...

-Parents of Pre-School children should visit the appropriate page on the right hand menu.
-The Pre-School staff do not provide a timetable but they do upload a 'Take Away Home Learning' sheet weekly.
-Parents should check for this every Monday for new activities and ideas.
-There will also be a 'top tips' sheet that parents may want to work through.
+Nursery children should visit the appropriate page on the right hand menu.
+The Nursery staff do not provide a timetable but they do upload a 'Take Away Home Learning' sheet weekly so please use this during any absence related to COVID-19.

-Please note that the school office email address will continue to be active throughout any lengthy closure or part closure.
-However, if families have any questions about the week's distance learning, or need support with it, each year group has a email address that the teaching team monitors.
+Please note that the school office email address is always open during term time.
+However, if families have any questions about the distance learning whilst their child is isolating, or need support with it, each year group has an email address that the teaching team monitors.
 The children can ask questions or check their understanding using this email address during the school hours, during term-time only.
-Please be aware that now most of our teachers are working back in school teaching children, responses to this email address may be much slower than before.
+Please be aware that all of our teachers are working full time in school teaching the children.
+Therefore, responses to this email address may be much slower than before.
 If a 'bubble' closes, the teacher will monitor this email address whilst isolating and we hope that this helps parents throughout.

 surname and initial of first name, followed by... @stopsleyprimary.co.uk